floof-woof/CordHost/README.md

 # CordHost

-A simple little social media app I made in 8 hours.
+A simple little social media app I made in 8 (It was functional in 8 hours, but I worked on it more) hours.
 Uses Expressjs, NEDB, crypto, and bcrypt.

 # Installation